 - Nominating the external auditor to the Board for appointment by the shareholder.
-Deloitte Touché Tohmatsu has been appointed external auditors of the Bank. - The external auditor must, in accordance with the Corporations Act 2001, comply with the auditor independence requirements and applicable prudential standards (including CPS 510 and CPS 520) and codes of professional conduct.
+Deloitte Touché Tohmatsu has been appointed external auditors of the Bank. - The external auditor must, in accordance with the Corporations Act 2001, comply with the auditor independence requirements and codes of professional conduct.
 The BAC will assess on at least an annual basis, the independence, fitness and propriety of the external auditors. - Audit fees are reviewed by the BAC each year, to determine that an effective, comprehensive and complete audit can be conducted for that fee.

 - The scope of the audit is agreed between the BAC and the external auditor and is subject to the minimum requirements of the Corporations Act 2001 (which regulates audit requirements), accounting standards and other mandatory professional reporting requirements in Australia. - The external audit partner attends the BAC meeting when the annual accounts are reviewed.
-However, the external auditor may also raise matters directly with the Board. - The BAC in relation to dealing with the independence of the external auditor, inter alia, has adopted the practice of meetings between the BAC chairman and the auditor in the absence of management. - The BAC discusses and receives recommendations from the external auditors on the quality of the Bank's systems, its accounting processes and its financial results.
+However, the external auditor may also raise matters directly with the Board. - The BAC discusses and receives recommendations from the external auditors on the quality of the Bank's systems, its accounting processes and its financial results.
 It also receives a report from the auditor on any significant matters raised by the auditor with management. - All material accounting matters requiring exercise of judgement by management are specifically reviewed by the BAC and reported on by the BAC to the Board. - The policy governing the provision of non-audit services by the external auditors is set out in the BAC Charter and Operational Governance Practices. - The Bank requires the partner managing the external audit be changed within a period of 5 years from initial engagement.